IDOHLabs-Bioinformatics/covidww/docs/output.md

 <summary>Output files</summary>

 - `ivar/`
-  - `*.bam`: Read alignment with primers trimmed in bam format
+  - `*trimmed.bam`: Read alignment with primers trimmed in bam format
   - `*.log`: Log file of trimming process

 </details>

-[iVar](https://andersen-lab.github.io/ivar/html/index.html) trims the primers used to generate amplicons from the reads so that only the sequence data from the samples is analyzed, and not the also the primers
+[iVar](https://andersen-lab.github.io/ivar/html/index.html) trims the primers used to generate amplicons from the reads so that only the sequence data from the samples is analyzed, and not the primers

 ### Freyja